alexcalaca/technical-articles-alexandrecalaca/clguzmp3o000309mmemm0g85y.md

 Note that when running `--profile` on a specific file or directory, RSpec will only show the slowest tests within that file or directory.

-#### Customize the number of examples
+#### The number of examples

 If no parameters are provided, the default number of examples is 10.
-It's possible to customize this number according to your needs.
+It's possible to modify this number according to your needs.

-You can customize the number of examples shown in the profiling report by using the `--profile` option along with the `n` flag, followed by the number of examples you want to see.
+You can modify the number of examples shown in the profiling report by using the `--profile` option along with the `n` flag, followed by the number of examples you want to see.

 It would be like this: